Celebrate the Present

 A New Understanding: Survival of the Cooperative

 With the sequencing of entire genomes, an new view of biological evolution is emerging.
-We now know mobile DNA drives the evolution of genomes and organisms.
+We now know Recombinant, mobile DNA drives the evolution of genomes and organisms.
 We now know the cells have evolved Natural Genetic Engineering Systems that speed up the creation of new genes.
-We know that although point mutations are random, they pay a small role in creating the genetic diversity that drives evolution.
+We know that although point mutations are random, they play a small role in creating the genetic diversity that drives evolution.
 Furthermore, we know that natural selection is not random.
-Only the most well adapted creatures survive, and there is nothing random about that.
+Only the most well-adapted creatures survive, and there is nothing random about that.
 Furthermore, one of the most important adaptations to have evolved is cooperation!
-Rather than evolution being merely about survival of the most selfish, evolution is also about survival of the most cooperative, the most conscious, and perhaps even the most compassionate.
+Rather than evolution being merely about the survival of the most selfish, evolution is also about survival of the most cooperative, the most conscious, and perhaps even the most compassionate.

-Confirmation of the Prophets: Love
+Confirmation of the Prophets: Wisdom and Love

 Science, which reveals the Epic of Evolution, confirms what prophets throughout the ages and from all major traditions have been saying: our salvation lies in awareness and compassion.
 Science shows that humans are related to all beings.
 We are all one.
 Furthermore, we are interdependent with other beings and with our environment.
 Human survival now depends on “loving our neighbors as ourselves.”

-Now that we have a basic overview of the Epic of Evolution we can begin to look at the reasons to celebrate
+Now that we have a basic overview of the Epic of Evolution we can begin to look at the reasons to celebrate.

 Liberating the Human Spirit